Mollert/HowDidIGetHere/README.md

-# HowDidIGetHere
-Glimpse of how I got to this point in my career
+A glimpse of how I got to this point in my career